John Fire Lame Deer: Rodeo clown / Heyoka

+Political and spiritual work

-Making his home at the Pine Ridge Reservation and traveling around the country, Lame Deer became known both among the Lakota and to the American public at a time when indigenous culture and spirituality were going through a period of rebirth and the psychedelic movement of the 1960s had yet to disintegrate.
-He often participated in American Indian Movement events, including sit-ins at the Black Hills.
-The Black Hills is land that was legally owned by the Lakota until it was illegally seized by the United States government without compensation after the discovery of gold in the area.
-The Black Hills are sacred to the Lakota and a number of other Plains tribes.
+Making his home at the Pine Ridge Reservation and traveling around the country, Lame Deer became known both among the Lakota and to the American public at a time when Indigenous culture and spirituality were going through a period of rebirth and the psychedelic movement of the 1960s had yet to disintegrate.
+He performed pipe ceremonies and often participated in American Indian Movement activist events, including sit-ins at the Black Hills.
+This land, sacred to the Lakota and a number of other Plains tribes, was legally owned by the Lakota before the United States government illegally seized it without compensation after discovering gold in the area.
 The U.S. Supreme Court found that the federal government "decided to abandon the Nation's treaty obligation to preserve the integrity of the Sioux territory" and used military force to seize the Black Hills.
 The Lakota continue to campaign for the return of the Black Hills.
+He was also present at the 1973 occupation of Wounded Knee.